msafadi/laravel-eloquent-join-with/README.md

 This code retrieves the user information along with the associated profile's avatar in a single query.

-As the standard `with` method, you can use nested realtions syntax:
+As the standard `with` method, you can also use nested relations:

 ```php
 $user = User::joinWith('profile.country')